Automatically detect and remediate passwords exposed on the dark web within 5 minutes

 Active Directory Guardian automatically detects and remediates exposed passwords

 Security teams used to look at alerts and manually check to see if the exposed passwords were in use by employees.
 Adversaries responded by checking stolen passwords faster after getting them from breaches, malware, or phishing attacks, and then automating attacks using the freshly exposed data.
-Without a low latency, high-fidelity system to automate that workflow for defenders, the chances of protecting against credential-based attacks goes down dramatically.
+Without a low latency, high-fidelity system to automate that workflow for defenders, the chances of protecting against identity-based attacks goes down dramatically.

-SpyCloud’s Active Directory Guardian automates the remediation of stolen credentials – and now offers enhanced enterprise protection with a variety of scanning options to detect exposures.
+SpyCloud’s Active Directory Guardian automates the remediation of stolen credentials – and now offers enhanced enterprise protection with a variety of scanning options to detect exposed identities.
 It automatically scans SpyCloud’s database for any recently published credentials that match an employee email and Active Directory password in use, and offers additional scanning to identify more exposed employee passwords, including:

 - Exposed passwords actively in use